HJandu/Console-Finances/README.md

 I have built a Code for analyzing the financial records of a company, using a given dataset.
-The dataset composed of arrays with two fields: Date and Profit/Losses.
+The dataset composed of arrays with two fields: Date and Profit/Losses, which can be seen in the index.js file.

 In this project I wrote a JavaScript code that analyzes the records to calculate each of the following: